unstoppabledomains/dev-docs/manage-domains/managing-domains-using-contracts.md

 ## Step 5: Generate the Namehash of the Domain

-You can generate the [namehash](../../getting-started/domain-registry-essentials/namehashing/) of a domain using any of the [resolution libraries](../../developer-toolkit/resolution-libraries/libraries-overview/) or [CLI](../../developer-toolkit/resolution-cli/).
+You can generate the [namehash](../../getting-started/domain-registry-essentials/namehashing/) of a domain using any of the [Resolution Libraries](../../developer-toolkit/resolution-libraries/libraries-overview/) or [CLI](../../developer-toolkit/resolution-cli/).
 You can also use [online tools](https://swolfeyes.github.io/ethereum-namehash-calculator/) to calculate the namehash of the domain.

 ```javascript JavaScript
 const {default: Resolution} = require('@unstoppabledomains/resolution');
 const resolution = new Resolution();
 let namehash = resolution.namehash("brad.crypto")
 ```

 ```java Java
 import com.unstoppabledomains.resolution.Resolution;

 DomainResolution resolution = new Resolution();
 String namehash = resolution.getNamehash("brad.crypto");
 ```

 ```swift Swift
 import UnstoppableDomainsResolution